parkerdavis1/birdsmakesound/blog/2020-11-03-eared-quetzal-trip-report/index.md

 ---
 title: Eared Quetzal Trip Report
 date: 2020-11-03
+coverImage: "blog/2020-11-03-eared-quetzal-trip-report/images/quetzalfront.JPG"
 ---

 You probably don’t need me to tell you that today (November 3rd, 2020) is Election Day.
 If you haven’t already, please go vote.
 If you have, it might be healthy to think about something else for a bit.
 To this end I offer a humble trip report from early October when Nell and I headed to southeast Arizona.

 The primary target of our trip was a pair of famed Eared Quetzals that had been reported since June this summer.
 Nell and I were hesitant to chase these birds for months because they’re the kind of birds that draw crowds and, *for some reason*, we’re uncomfortable with crowds this year.
 However, the birds persisted through summer and fall, sometimes disappearing only to be re-found in nearby canyons.
 With the crowds thinning by early October we could almost hear the quetzals squealing to us.
-Finally, a series of coincident reports of other incredible birds in southern Arizona came through the birding grapevine, coalescing into a perfect itinerary for a quick tour of southeast Arizona.
+Finally, a series of coincident reports of other incredible birds came through the birding grapevine, coalescing into a perfect itinerary for a quick tour of southeast Arizona.

 ### Java with the Jacana

-We set off from Phoenix with our food, water, camping gear and fresh coffee towards Tucson.
+We set off from Phoenix to Tucson with our food, water, camping gear and fresh coffee.
 Even before reaching Tucson, we had an appointment with a bird.
 Taking the Ina Road exit on the north edge of the city, we drove past hotels, gas stations, and expansive strip malls that define the sprawling American suburban experience until we got to where the road passes over the Santa Rita River.
 On the pedestrian path along the roaring four-lane bridge, we had a clear vantage point over the modest slow-flowing river.
 Truthfully there is nothing modest about any Arizona river with water.
 With dams, drought, and many sipping straws throughout the western watersheds there are only a few rivers defiantly flowing on.
 Looking down at the river, from just a stone's throw away, we had an unobstructed view of an adult **Northern Jacana**.

 <div class="full-width">
     {% image  "blog/2020-11-03-eared-quetzal-trip-report/images/jacana.jpg", "Northern Jacana" %}
     <figcaption>Northern Jacana – photo: Nell Smith</figcaption>
 </div>

 With extremely long toes, the Northern Jacana can walk on top of floating vegetation and pick off otherwise hard to reach aquatic insects.
 Rails and other marsh birds are usually notoriously hard to see, skulking quietly in inaccessible marsh reeds.
-This jacana, however, which is very rarely found north of the border, was doing its thing in plain view from the bustling suburban pedestrian bridge.
+This jacana, however, rarely found north of the border, was doing its thing in plain view from the bustling suburban pedestrian bridge.
 Our first "life bird" of the day.

 <div class="center">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/pTMX3AtqYgQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>